Hold your own beverage while playing France’s most popular game with a local twist

-The freedom of travelling at your own pace and leisure is priceless.
-From beaches to forest walks, you can see far more of Cape Town and enjoy many free activities in Cape Town by hiring a car with AroundAboutCars.
-Plus they offer a lot of their own freebies, like unlimited kilometres without excess, and a 24-hr countrywide emergency service.
-Explore more with with AroundAboutCars.
+The freedom of travelling at your own pace is priceless.
+From beaches to forest walks, you can see far more of Cape Town and enjoy many free activities in a rental car.
+You can also get many more freebies, like unlimited kilometres without excess and a 24-hr countrywide emergency service, if you rent from AroundAboutCars.

 20 Bloem Street | Cape Town | 8001| +27 21 422 4022 | email@example.com

-A fan of hiking and outdoor activity?
-We’ve got the scoop on of Cape Town’s finest outdoor experiences.
-Between Table Mountain and Signal Hill you’ll find a mountain steeped in romance and tradition.
-Climb the mountain just before sunset and enjoy a picnic with a few good folks and the breathtaking view of Camps Bay and Cape Town, then hike down the trail illuminated by the full moon.
+Between Table Mountain and Signal Hill, you’ll find a mountain steeped in romance and tradition: Lion’s Head.
+Head up just before sunset and enjoy a picnic with a breathtaking view of Camps Bay and Cape Town, then hike down the trail illuminated by the full moon.
 You’re not truly a Capetonian until you’ve climbed Lion’s Head.

 Lion’s Head & Signal Hill | Cape Town

-A visit to Sea Point is not complete without taking in the crisp ocean air along the stunning seaside promenade.
+Take in the crisp ocean air along the stunning seaside promenade.
 The promenade is frequented by walkers, cyclists and skaters – a sunset jog is a fantastic idea.
-Can’t afford an outing to a theme park?
 Get in touch with your inner-child and swing high in the air at one of the grassy parks or flex those muscles at the innovative outdoor gym.
 If that all sounds a little too busy, opt for a leisurely stroll and end off with a cocktail while you watch the sun go down over the Atlantic.

 The Promenade | Sea Point | Cape Town

-Cape Town’s vast natural beauty is something unmissable and all the serious hikers should head over to the Cecilia Forest to catch a glimpse of the legendary fairies and take a sip of fresh mountain water to revitalise their bodies, whilst opening their minds.
+Cape Town’s vast natural beauty is something unmissable and all the serious hikers should head over to the Cecilia Forest to catch a glimpse of the legendary fairies and take a sip of fresh mountain water.
 Start your hike where Hohenort Drive meets Rhodes Drive in Newlands.
 The glades, streams, waterfall and mossy paths will soothe your soul and leave you in a state of equanimity.

 Newlands to Table Mountain | Cape Town

-Green Point Urban Park is an amazing sphere of natural beauty.
-It’s spacious and perfect for you to get to know the plant species around you.
-The setting is an immaculately landscaped greenway that is equally informative for children and adults.
-The cleverly designed biodiversity garden contains over 300 clearly labelled Cape plant species, making it a free alternative to Kirstenbosch National Botanical Gardens.
-Afterwards, unwind on the sprawling lawn and enjoy a packed picnic with your family or friends.
+Green Point Urban Park is an amazing oasis of natural beauty.
+It’s spacious and immaculately landscaped.
+The cleverly designed biodiversity garden contains over 300 clearly labelled Western Cape plant species, and entry is free.
+Afterwards, unwind on the sprawling lawn and enjoy a packed picnic with your family and friends.

 Green Point Urban Park |1 Fritz Sonnenberg Rd | Green Point | Cape Town | 8051

-Just as the Company’s Garden used to enchant ocean-weary travellers who’d arrived to a strange land years ago, today this green patch continues to charm tourists and locals alike.
-The winding avenues of oaks, the inviting carpet-like lawns and the mosaic of indigenous herbs and succulents are a welcome respite from the bustling streets of the surrounding CBD.
+Just as the Company’s Garden used to enchant ocean-weary travellers centuries ago, today this green heart of the city continues to charm tourists and locals alike.
+The winding avenues of oaks, inviting lawns, and the mosaic of indigenous herbs and succulents are a welcome respite from the bustling streets of the surrounding CBD.
 Any weekday, you’ll find it alive with office-workers enjoying a leisurely lunch, buskers, tourists, and joggers.
 And who can resist the cute and fluffy squirrels climbing the trees and hopping right up to you?
-These bushy-tailed animals don’t want your money, just a few peanuts will do.
-Bring a picnic blanket and goods from home and come enjoy the idyllic setting with someone special or your loved ones.
+These bushy-tailed animals don’t want your money: just a few peanuts will do.
+Bring a picnic blanket and snacks from home and enjoy the idyllic inner-city setting.